Summer Raspberry Cake

 Celebrate the sunshine with this summer raspberry cake!
 This light and fluffy cake can be made with fresh or frozen raspberries, uses simple ingredients, and takes just 15 minutes to prepare!
 It’s bursting with fresh raspberry flavor, has a soft crumb, and is absolutely heavenly.

 I love using berries in my summer baking!
-This cake is a perfect way to use up those fresh berries, but I love that it can also be made using frozen raspberries, so you can make it year round.
+This cake is a perfect way to use up those fresh berries, but just like my lemon raspberry loaf cake, it can also be made using frozen raspberries, so you can make it year round.

 - It only takes 15 minutes to prepare the cake and 30 minutes to bake, meaning you can make this cake in under an hour from start to finish!